ChrisDaBaws/research-modifiability-pattern-experiment/workspace-version2/README.md

 Before you start the first exercise of the experiment, take some time (~10-15 minutes) to get familiar with the system, its services, and the build scripts.
 Here are some suggestions:

 - Open your Java IDE and ensure that all Maven projects have been successfully imported.
-- Open your web IDE and have a look at the `WebUI`.
 - Have a look at some services in your Java IDE.
 Try to identify the packages and classes mentioned above.
 Have a look at `_docs/service_descriptions.pdf` and try to find some of the mentioned resources in the code.
+- Start Apache Kafka, since it will be required by some of the services.
+First, execute `_scripts/bat_start-zookeeper.bat` and wait a few seconds until you see a successful port binding message to `0.0.0.0/0.0.0.0:2181`.
+Then execute `_scripts/bat_start-kafka.bat` which will bring up the Kafka broker that will connect to Zookeeper.
+No further configuration should be necessary.
+Kafka/Zookeeper should be running throughout the whole experiment.
-- As a test, start all of the components by executing all `.bat` files in `_scripts`.
+- Now, start the remaining components by executing all other `.bat` files (excluding the Zookeeper and Kafka ones) in `_scripts`.
 Then, in your browser, navigate to the WebUI at `http://localhost:5000` and check if everything is working as expected.
 Play around with some of the buttons.
 Navigate to some of the `GET` resources of some services in your browser, e.g. `http://localhost:8050/products` or `http://localhost:8000/customers`, and have a look at the JSON responses.
 - You can already start the exercise validation UI via `../exercise-validation/build-and-run-validation-ui.bat`.
 It will be available via your browser at `http://localhost:5001`.
 Just be sure to refresh the start page before you want to begin a new validation, because it needs to verify which version of the system you are running by analyzing the active services.
 - Whenever you performed changes in a service and want to test them, be sure to terminate the currently running service instance command line window (Ctrl + c) first.
 Then use the same script to build and run the service again with your newly implemented changes.